lunfy/OMS/README.md

 <br>

-# 5. Things I Would Like to Improve On
+# 5. Things I Would Like to Improve On/Implement with more time
 - Implement Next and Previous for dynamic pagination
 - Light/Dark mode theme changes
 - More baselayers for OneMap to switch to (Light, Street, Sattelite)